-The Police Foundation has released a report that counts no less than 311 pages, concerning security drones and the public’s perception of them.
+The Police Foundation has released a report , counting no less than 311 pages, concerning security drones and the public’s perception of them.

 According to the report, the police does not want to call the drones, well, ‘drones‘.
 They cite the public’s perception of the drones as a reason, stating that people associate them with “military-style weapons like the Predator,” and that the terminology is “a major obstacle to law enforcement’s ability to convince the public that police drone programs could actually increase public safety, not jeopardize it.”